lancetipton/parkin/PTE.md

       * Here we assume `./tests/index.js` imports the `@ltipton/parkin` library
 * If using another framework such as [Jest](https://jestjs.io/), and the ParkinTest globals are imported
   * They will **NOT** override the existing global methods by default
-  * If needed the global methods can be overridden in one of the following ways
+  * If needed, the global methods can be overridden in one of the following ways
     *  Setting `PARKIN_TEST_GLOBALS_OVERRIDE=true` before importing them
       * Example: `process.env.PARKIN_TEST_GLOBALS_OVERRIDE = true; import '@ltipton/parkin/global'`
     *  Calling the returned `setParkinTestGlobals` method from the Parkin Global import